bitfox-git/bitfox-git.github.io/pages/about.md

 Find us at the crossroad of software development, electrical engineering and mathematical challenges.

 ## Contact
-You can contact us at:
+You can contact us at [info@bitfox.nl](mailto:info@bitfox.nl)
-- email : info@bitfox.nl

 ## Address

-Pruimendijk 190
+- Pruimendijk 190
-2989 AL | Ridderkerk
+- 2989 AL | Ridderkerk
-The Netherlands
+- The Netherlands

 Chamber of Commerce : 83318313